moemen-n7/Wifi-Control/README.md

-Wifi Control is a eassy way to
+•Wifi Control beta 0.2 is a eassy way to

 •Monitor mode